ecoshub/jin/README.md

 Benchmark results.

-*Benchmark prefix removed to make more room for results.*
+- *Benchmark prefix removed to make more room for results.*
+- *Benchmark between 'buger/jsonparser' and 'ecoshub/jin' use the same payload (JSON test cases) that 'buger/jsonparser' package use for benchmark it self.*
 ```go
 	goos: linux
 	goarch: amd64